Joaopmsitz/microsoft-sentinel-labs/lab-05-sentinel-soar-foundations/README.md

 Implement an automated incident response workflow using **Microsoft Sentinel Automation Rules** and an **Azure Logic Apps Playbook**.

-The lab focuses on connecting a Sentinel incident to a playbook, configuring a System Assigned Managed Identity, troubleshooting an **HTTP 403 authorization failure**, and validating the automated response.
+The lab focuses on connecting a Sentinel incident to a playbook, configuring a System Assigned Managed Identity, troubleshooting an **HTTP 403 authorization failure**, processing incident entities, and validating automated incident triage.

 ---